Special Collection Service: Iraq War

 Prior to the 2003 U.S. invasion of Iraq, SCS was described as the "prime mover" of electronic surveillance in the country.
 SCS operatives built numerous antennae, spaced throughout the Iraqi countryside, capable of intercepting Iraqi microwave communications.
 These Iraqi communications would have been otherwise difficult to intercept, because they beamed hilltop to hilltop in a narrow band, with an angle too oblique and thus too dissipated to be intercepted by air or spacecraft.

 In 1998, the U.S. government recruited an Australian operative under SCS and deployed him to Iraq.
 The operative reported concerns about what was transpiring in Iraq, in that there was "a very high volume of data, and that he was getting no feedback about whether it was good, bad, or useful".
 He further reported that "this was a massive intelligence collection operation – one that was not in accordance with what UNSCOM was supposed to be doing" at the time.

 After the invasion, SCS operatives were employed in the hunt for Saddam Hussein, planting sophisticated eavesdropping equipment in target areas to intercept communications that were then analyzed by voice analysis experts.

-War on Terror
+Al-Qaeda

-The SCS was heavily involved in eavesdropping to advance the Global War on Terrorism, setting up eavesdropping posts around Middle Eastern capitals and figures close to Osama bin Laden's terrorism network.
+The SCS was heavily involved in eavesdropping to advance the War on Terror, setting up eavesdropping posts around Middle Eastern capitals and figures close to Osama bin Laden's terrorism network.
 In 1999, an SCS team monitored al-Qaeda training camps near Khost.

 When the United States located Osama bin Laden's compound in Abbottabad, Pakistan, SCS operatives established a base in an apartment that the CIA had rented a mile away from the compound.
 They focused lasers on the compound windows and, by analyzing the vibrations, were able to count the number of people inside and outside, and also ascertained that there was one person who never ventured outside the compound.
 Bin Laden was killed inside the compound during a raid by U.S. special operations forces on May 2, 2011.